blessinvarkey/sustainable-software-enginnering/README.md

 ‘..Sustainable development meets the needs of the present without compromising the ability of future generations to meet their own needs’ - Brundtland report

 About three weeks ago, HPI launched a course on Sustainable Software Engineering.
-While sustainable software practices aren’t new - courtesy of my engineering team - this course does cover quite a few topics which can be useful for someone new to sustainable or green software/coding.
+The course covers quite a few topics which can be useful for someone new to sustainable or green software/coding.

 ## CO2 consumption by ICT
 __Bitcoin/Deep Learning:__ Some of the algorithms (Bitcoin note) have massive energy and CO2 footprint